mattr/spina_blog/README.md

 ### Justification

 While blog posts are essentially just pages, they usually have a separate structure for date information.
-Rather than creating a bunch of pages, this plugin creates a scope called `blog` for the front-end, under which all the posts reside (using the standard `/:year/:month/:day/:id` format -- `:id` is actually the slug).
+Rather than creating a bunch of pages, this plugin creates a scope called `blog` for the front-end, under which all the posts reside (using the standard `/:year/:month/:day/:slug` format).

 ## Installation